International Association of Sports Law: 12th International Congress

-The 12th IASL Conference on Legal Aspects of Professional Sports was held from 23–25 November 2006 in Ljubljana.
-The conference was attended by most members of the Board of Directors and many members of the IASL.
+The 12th IASL Conference on Legal Aspects of Professional Sports was held from 23 to 25 November 2006 in Ljubljana.
+The conference was attended by most members of the board of directors and many members of the IASL.
 Over the two days of the conference proceedings (Friday 24 and Saturday 25 November) 22 speakers addressed the conference, providing an in-depth presentation of developments in the academic discipline of sports law and the wider are of law which touches upon sporting and competitive activities from both an international viewpoint and the national perspective of the legal order the speakers represented.